nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![deleteApplication](images/ugimages/DeleteApplication.png)

 #### 3.4.9.
 Set application status: `setas`

-Sets the application status of an applicant with the specified index on the displayed list in Eva.
+We understand that the process of hiring new talent requires multiple stages and this can be tracked using the application status.
+You can use this command to change the status of any applicant at any time.

 Format: `setas INDEX as/NEW_APPLICATION_STATUS`